• Skip to primary navigation

 This roasted baby eggplant is perfect to serve as a side dish alongside a main Chinese dish like Kung Pao or a sweet and sour dish.
 It can also be served on top of noodles or rice as a main.
 If you are serving a larger crowd, you can easily add grilled chicken or other vegetables to make it go further.

-Tips To Make Roasted Baby Eggplant In Chinese Stir Fry Sauce
+Tips To Make Stir fry Baby Eggplant

 1. To make this dish vegan, substitute the honey for maple syrup.